superoo7/superoo7.github.io/content/posts/transparency-in-ai-agent.md

 This transparency becomes crucial as AI grows more powerful and autonomous, enabling us to understand and verify their behavior at every level.

 The market’s still figuring this part out, honestly.
+We've seen TEE being used here. https://superoo7.com/posts/tee-hee/

 # What's Already Happening